JohnMurray/johnmurray_io_old/blogs/in-the-works/2014/02/04/_Infinite-Scale -- Phase-1.md

 scale is not much different than how it would be when dealing with the same system at an _near_ infinite scale (since we can never _actually_ be infinite).

-All of my assumptions about how applications are designed in light of such scale will be taken from a [white paper][1] out of Amazon by Pat Helland.
-This paper is a great and easy read, but it leaves a lot to be imagined when it comes to knowing what such a system would actually look like.
-So, to that note, that is what I will be exploring here.

-I'll be building a downsized version of an application architecture meant for near-infinite scale per the guidelines laid down by Pat Helland.
-Obviously this is not a real-world application and will probably have plenty of holes in the design.
-As the disclaimer says, this is just for fun (and education).
+But what does an application designed for near infinite scale really look like?
+Well, luckily for us, Pat Helland from Amazon has a [white paper][1] detailing common structure and terminology for applications built at near-infinite scale.
+The paper is a great read (highly recommend) and is easily understandable for the non PhD types like myself.

+However I should note that what is described in the paper is not quite concrete (as one would expect when describing general patterns), so I plan to explore this further.
+So, that is exactly what I'll be doing through this series.
+I will be building a small'ish version of what is described in the white paper to see what an application built for near-infinite scale actually looks like.

+I should note up-front that this is for learning purposes only.
+I would not recommend using any of the code presented here for production/real-world systems.
+The application will likely have plenty of holes in the design, which is expected for a learning exercise such as this.
 However, if you see a hole in my design or would like to discuss something further, feel free to email me at "me at johnmurray dot io."

 ## Warm-Up